 - The Home Support Worker Pilot

 These immigration programs have replaced the Live-in Caregiver Programs and have one added benefit that the previous program did not have.
-It allows you to choose whether or not you would like to take a live-in position (in other words live with your employer) or not.
+It allows you to choose whether or not you would like to take a live-in position (in other words, live with your employer).